hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/extending-livesql-functions.md

   It includes variations for both parameters being boxed or unboxed to produce four similar methods:

   Again notice that, to avoid redundancy, the pattern is defined in the first variation only.
-The second, third, and fourth methods box the parameters and then reuse the first method.
+The second, third, and fourth method's box the parameters and then reuse the first method.

     ```java
     public StringFunction left(StringExpression text, NumberExpression n) {